A royal porcelain manufactory transformed into a design hotel, where Prussian heritage meets Berlin minimalism.

 246.6 €

-“Set in the former Königliche Porzellan-Manufaktur (1763), with KPM collection pieces displayed in the communal spaces.”
+“Housed in the former Königliche Porzellan-Manufaktur (1763), with KPM collection pieces displayed in the communal areas.”

 KPM Hotel & Residences Berlin occupies the buildings of the royal porcelain manufactory, founded by Frederick II in 1763.
-We bed down in rooms where contemporary design dialogues with Prussian industrial history, exposed bricks and ceiling heights of four metres.
+We bed down in rooms where contemporary design dialogues with Prussian industrial history, exposed bricks and four-metre ceilings.
 The 71 rooms and suites mix polished concrete, whitewashed oak, Danish furniture, a few KPM pieces in display cases.
-The fitness centre remains modest for a 5★, but the location in Charlottenburg compensates, ten minutes on foot from the palace and the Tiergarten.
-From 247 € per night, we recommend it for the heritage address more than for the wellness facilities.
+The fitness centre remains modest for a 5★, but the location in Charlottenburg compensates, ten minutes' walk from the palace and the Tiergarten.
+From 247 € per night, we recommend for the patrimonial address more than for the wellness facilities.
 The 9,3/10 score on 2 032 reviews reflects above all the quality of service and the originality of the place ✨

 Who is it for?